-14.-(1) An AOC holder must not carry any dangerous goods as cargo on a relevant aircraft except in accordance with an authorisation granted by the Director-General of Civil Aviation.
+- 14.-(1) An AOC holder must not carry any dangerous goods as cargo on a relevant aircraft except in accordance with an authorisation granted by the Director-General of Civil Aviation. - (2) The Director-General of Civil Aviation may grant an AOC holder an authorisation for the carriage of dangerous goods as cargo, upon the Director-General of Civil Aviation being satisfied that the

-(2) The Director-General of Civil Aviation may grant an AOC holder an authorisation for the carriage of dangerous goods as cargo, upon the Director-General of Civil Aviation being satisfied that the AOC holder has established, for the proper handling of dangerous goods -
+AOC holder has established, for the proper handling of dangerous goods -

-- (a) the procedures required under regulation 66; and - (b) the training programme required under regulation 149.

-(3) To avoid doubt, an AOC holder who transports dangerous goods on a relevant aircraft must also comply with Part VB of the Air Navigation Order (O 2).
+- (a) the procedures required under regulation 66; and - (b) the training programme required under regulation 149. - (3) To avoid doubt, an AOC holder who transports dangerous goods on a relevant aircraft must also comply with the Air Navigation (92 Carriage of Dangerous Goods) Regulations 2022 (G.N.
+No. S 998/2022).